 The weather during the summer season ranged from -50F with -80 windchill (-46 C/ -62C) to +10F (-12C), which was a record-warm temperature that happened on Christmas last year.
 It felt so warm you could comfortably go outside in a t-shirt!

 In the winter, when it’s totally dark out, the ambient temperature gets down to -100F (-73C) with windchills at -125F (-87C)!

 People working in Antarctica during winter take part in the 300 Club.
 This is where you sit in the sauna as hot as it goes, then run outside naked, around the Pole and back.
 You have to wear boots or you’d injure your feet on the ice!

 We eat a lot of meat and potatoes, but the galley staff does a pretty good job with vegetarian food, too.
 Most of the food has been on the station and stored out on the ice for probably five years or more, so the meat is usually pretty chewy.
 You definitely start to get tired of things like “Mediterranean vegetable blend.”

-The greenhouse produces some vegetables and edible flowers, though it is really more for the winter season.
-Every three weeks or so during summer we get a delivery of “freshies”: fresh fruits, vegetables and eggs.
 This is a special cargo that can’t be allowed to freeze.
 So it gets transported from the aeroplane right to the station staircase, and a line of people pass the boxes up the stairs to the galley.
-It’s kind of fun to do freshies pull, because you get a preview of the delicious things you’ll see in the kitchen in the next few weeks!
-Also, we actually eat a lot of ice cream.

-Top tip for someone heading to Antarctica?
+What’s your Top tip for someone heading to Antarctica?